glbala87/ELLA_tool/docs/manual/evidence-sections.md

   - SEARCH: Search the internal database for studies that have already been added but not connected to the current variant, then click ADD next to a positive search result.

-  - PUBMED: Add reference data as provided in PubMed XML format - see instructions in the pop-up.
+  - PUBMED: Add reference data as provided by PubMed in .RIS or .XML (legacy) format - see instructions in the pop-up.

   - MANUAL: Add studies manually, either PUBLISHED or UNPUBLISHED (e.g., in-house) studies.
 Fields marked with a \* are mandatory.